Podcastindex-org/podcast-namespace/README.md

    (optional)

    Links to an external file (see example file) containing chapter data for the episode.
 The mime type of the file should be given - JSON prefered, `application/json`.
+See the [jsonChapters.md](jsonChapters.md) file for a description of the chapter file syntax.
+And, see the [example.json](example.json) example file for a real world example.

 <br>